swookey-thinky/mindiffusion/lesson_17/README.md

 ## Results

-After training the prior network for 30k steps and the decoder network for 10k steps, the model is able to generate samples like the below:
+After training the prior network for 30k steps and the decoder network for 14k steps, the full DaLL\*E 2 pipeline is able to generate samples like the below:

 ![DaLL\*E 2](https://drive.google.com/uc?export=view&id=1SVWvGD0FhakjL2G9QCyi0TbiaZ_6ILKM)